adrianopaladini/brightness/android/documentation/index.md

 Set a float value (0-1) to system bright level

-### getWindowBrightLevel
+### getWindowBrightLevel (Android only)

 Return a float value (0-1) of current window bright level

-### setWindowBrightLevel
+### setWindowBrightLevel (Android only)

 Set a float value (0-1) to window bright level

 ## Info

-To use "setSystemBrightLevel", your app need permission to write on system settings.
+On Android, to use "setSystemBrightLevel", your app need permission to write on system settings.
 To do this, edit your tiapp.xml and insert this:

 	<android xmlns:android="http://schemas.android.com/apk/res/android">
 	    <manifest>